nanomsg/nng/docs/README.txt

-This contains the nng documentation for API users.
+This contains the documentation for API users.

-Historically, the documentation was written in asciidoc in the form of man pages.
-It is automatically formatted for display on the website.

-The man pages are in the "man" directory.
-The reason those are separate is that they get special treatment.
-Other documentation is located here.

-HOWEVER, we are converting the documentation to mdbook -- see ref/ as the top-level of the new tree for that.
+The main reference material is made available in mdbook format and online.
+The source of that is in the ref/ subdirectory.

+You can run mdbook in this directory (the book.toml is here) to serve it locally.